 Our water source is Lake Ontario which is considered a surface water supply which is located in the Town of Carlton.
-During 2010, our system did not experience any restriction of our water source.
-Treatment consists of pre-treatment disinfection, up flow clarification, filtration and post disinfection prior to distribution.
+During 2017, our system did not experience any restriction of our water source.
+Treatment consists of pretreatment disinfection, up flow clarification, filtration, post disinfection, and fluoridation prior to distribution.